 Table of Contents

-Getting life insurance is easier now than it ever has been with the prevalence of online health insurance companies and brokers.
+Getting life insurance is easier now than it ever has been with the prevalence of online insurance companies and brokers.
 And getting life insurance with Health IQ is pretty similar.
 Here’s what you can expect for this interesting entry into the life insurance market place.

-For years, health insurance companies have penalized people with bad health, and understandably so.
+For years, life insurance companies have penalized people with bad health, and understandably so.
 If you’re statistically more likely to die because of issues like diabetes or heart health, you could cost the insurance company more money.
 But other than a general “healthy” rate, most life insurance companies don’t really reward you for healthy behaviors and lifestyles.

-Enter Health IQ, a health insurance brokerage that seeks to reward “health conscious” people financially.
+Enter Health IQ, a life insurance brokerage that seeks to reward “health conscious” people financially.
 The Health IQ team partners with 35 life insurance companies.
 Using data from multiple scientific studies, Health IQ helps healthy people get life insurance at a reduced rate.

 Health IQ isn’t in and of itself an insurance company.
 It’s a broker that helps connect the health conscious with insurance companies so that individuals can find life insurance at a lower price.
 Health IQ does use some interesting information and practices, though, to help healthy people see reduced rates on their life insurance, including:

 - Bonuses for endurance athletes: Those who do distance running or have slow resting heart rates can get better life insurance rates.

 - Athlete-friendly measurements: BMI measurements are often against athletes, who have a high muscle mass, so Health IQ measures waist-to-hip ratio in addition to BMI.

 - Low-carb diet friendly: Some low-carb dieters may have different-than-average cholesterol levels, so Health IQ uses Tri/HDL cholesterol ratio in addition to HDL ratio for those on low-carb diets.